ButcherDing/ButcherDing/README.md

 * Implemented rigorous type-safety and schema validation pipelines via **Zod** and **Playwright**.

 #### 🛒 [Ewhurst Park Restoration Platform](https://ewhurst-park.com)
-Engineered and maintained a highly optimized, content-driven web deployment for a major ecosystem-wide biodiversity and nature rewilding project in Hampshire.
+Engineered and maintained a content-driven website for a major ecosystem-wide biodiversity and nature rewilding project in Hampshire.
 * Leveraged lightweight, highly semantic static site architecture to scale public outreach and minimize infrastructure costs.

 ---

 ### ✨ What Makes Me Different

 * **Domain Expertise:** Published environmental researcher (see my work in *PLOS One* and *Forest Research*) and former Social Scientist for the UK Forestry Commission.
-I understand the socioeconomic data models, GIS realities, and systemic goals behind impact tech.
+I understand the socioeconomics, data limitations, and systemic goals behind impact tech.
-* **Technical Leadership & Education:** Senior Volunteer and Instructor at **CodeYourFuture**, teaching fullstack software engineering to refugees and disadvantaged individuals.
-I excel at translating complex system architecture into clear, universal concepts.
+* **Technical Leadership & Education:** Volunteer and instructor at **CodeYourFuture**, teaching fullstack software engineering to refugees and other disadvantaged communities.
+I excel at distilling complexity into clear, universal concepts.
-* **Global Perspective:** Exceptionally adaptable communicator with multi-cultural experience.
+* **Global Perspective:** With a background in language teaching, I'm an exceptionally adaptable communicator with multi-cultural experience.
 Alongside English, I speak **Japanese, Spanish, and French**.

 ---